Marathon: Best Faction Upgrades and How to Unlock Them

 How faction upgrades unlock in Marathon

-• Unlock the faction through the game’s early progression.
+• Unlock the faction through early progression.

 Advertisement